I take you, O Starry-eyed Beloved, to be my naïve wedded husband.

 I pledge to love you conditionally, expect more of you than I’ll want to give, wish you’d take care of yourself when you’re sick, as I do for myself.
-I will ask the moon of you and wonder why you can’t heal the wounds left by my parents.
+I will ask the moon of you and wonder why you can’t heal the wounds my parents left.

 O clueless beau, this affair is really a commitment to my own happiness;